How It Works

 Reviewer Focus

-A reviewer should confirm that the request path is normalized before evaluation, that policy evaluation produces deterministic allow/deny outcomes, that malformed or missing inputs fail closed, and that each execution decision writes reviewable evidence before model calls can occur.
+A reviewer should confirm that the request path is normalized before evaluation, that policy evaluation produces deterministic allow, deny, or needs-review outcomes, that malformed or missing inputs fail closed, and that each execution decision writes reviewable evidence before model calls can occur.

 Decision and Review Loop

-A control outcome is produced before execution; allow moves to bounded model interaction, deny blocks by fail-closed policy, and each outcome is retained as decision evidence.
+A control outcome is produced before execution; allow moves to bounded model interaction, deny blocks by fail-closed policy, needs-review routes to human approval, and each outcome is retained as decision evidence.

 Technical Deepening